XDagger/XDagger.github.io/README.md

 ### Build
 Run command `bundle install` to install all dependency.
-Run command `bundle exec jekyll serve` you will see the website at http://127.0.0.1:4000/
+Run command `bundle exec jekyll serve --host=localhost` you will see the website at http://localhost:4000/